top of page

 ---

 Two hours later when she left class she walked to the water fountain.
 It came out perfectly.
-The nozzle had been replaced with a larger customized metal piece so that stream could be wider and come out lower, while keeping the same pressure.
+The nozzle had been replaced with a larger customized metal piece so that the stream could be wider and come out lower, while keeping the same pressure.
 Her bottle filled in a flash.
 But as she glanced up, she saw a new yellow post it pinned to the bulletin board above the fountain.
 It said,

 "All the planets are imperfect and their orbits are oblong.
 Page, 115."